-If the compaction of refilled soil is not possible due to space constraints etc. the plum concrete should be filled up to the foundation bottom level.
+If the compaction of refilled soil is not possible due to space constraints etc., the plum concrete should be filled up to the foundation’s bottom level.

 3. Change in Moisture Content of Soil

-The enormous moisture change can lead to settlement of soil, erosion, or wash out.
+The enormous moisture change can lead to the settlement of soil, erosion, or washout.
 The reason for moisture change can be improper drainage, leakage of pipe, increase in water table, etc.